jupyter/jupyter_client/docs/messaging.rst

 - Jupyter Notebook < 5.1
 - JupyterLab < 0.24
 - nteract < 0.2.0
-- CoCalc
 - Jupyter Console and QtConsole with Python 2 on macOS and Windows

 Known *not* affected frontends:

-- QtConsole, Jupyter Console with Python 3 or Python 2 on Linux
+- QtConsole, Jupyter Console with Python 3 or Python 2 on Linux, CoCalc

 .. seealso::